After stopping off at the liquor store to toast the New Year, a few extra decorations start looking a bit on the pricey side.

 If you’re in the same boat, visit that friend with the cutting machine again.
 Hopefully s/he has gold glitter iron-on, too.
 Maybe you can pick up a t-shirt while he or she is occupied with setting up the cutting.

 Measure, program, snip, peel, iron, and done!
+Now you have the perfect New Year’s Eve outfit!

 I’m sure you’ve already got a stash of favorite games to play with your pals.